Camanche Reservoir: Biodiversity

 Camanche reservoir contains a variety of fish species which attracts many people who enjoy fishing.
-The reservoir has species of bass, trout, crappie, and catfish among other species.
+The reservoir has species of bass, trout, crappie, and catfish, among other species.

 There are also a variety of bird species located near the reservoir.
 Birdwatching is a part of the recreation at Camanche Reservoir and self-guided bird walks are allowed as well as bird watching tours.
-Bird species include various duck species, Great Egrets, multiple woodpecker species, Turkey Vultures, and multiple sparrow species.
+Bird species include various duck species, great egrets, multiple woodpecker species, turkey vultures, and multiple sparrow species.
 There is also a large amount of songbird species that live in the surrounding area near the reservoir.

 There are also a variety of mammalian species located on or near the reservoir.
 Near Camanche Reservoir small mammal species such as squirrels and rodents are abundant and can be seen from various recreation areas.
 Deer are also known to frequent the area near Camanche Reservoir.
 Predators such as bobcats exists near Lake Camanche but are rarely spotted.

-There is a variety of plant species located in the surrounding area of Camanche Reservoir.
-The vegetation is similar to what is found in Savannah woodland.
-More specifically it is characterized as a California oak woodland community.
+There are a variety of plant species located in the surrounding area, with vegetation akin to a woodland savanna, more specifically characterized as a California oak woodland community.
 These plant communities thrive in environments with hot dry periods and periodic fires.
 The fires have been suppressed in present times due to human development and populations in the surrounding area.
 The area is dominated by oak species, like the valley oak and blue oak.
 These species tend to grow in a spread fashion opposed to clumping together.
-There are a variety of plant species that grow in the understory of the oak trees.
-These plant species include various grasses, herbs, and shrubs.
-Many of these plants are native to California but there are many introduced grasses as well.
+There are a variety of plant species that grow in the understory of the oak trees, including various grasses, herbs, and shrubs.
+Many of these plants are native to California, but there are many introduced grasses as well.